Juan Trippe Professor of International Economics

 · Press coverage: Washington Post (2017.3.31); Politifact (2017.3.24), Washington Post (2013.1.6), WSJ (2013.1.7), NYT (2013.1.7), WSJ (2013.1.8), International Herald Tribune (2013.1.9), WSJ (2013.1.14), Washington Post (2014.6.26), Washington Post (2015.3.12), WSJ (2015.4.29), Bloomberg (2015.6.18), NYT (2015.7.8), Vox (2016.7.8), LA Times (2016.8.11), WSJ (2016.8.11), The Economist (2016.10.1)

 Trade Liberalization and Embedded Institutional Reform: Evidence from Chinese Exporter.
 2013.
 American Economic Review 103(6):2169-95.
 Joint w/Khandelwal and Wei.
 Slides.
+Data for Canada, EU and US (see paper for description).

 Testing for Relative Factor Price Equality with Unobserved Differences in Factor Quality or Productivity.
 2013.
 American Economic Journal: Microeconomics 5(2):135-163.
 Joint w/ Redding and Bernard.
 This is a substantially revised version of NBER Working Paper 8068 (2001).